Megaemce/TytuScript/README.md

 Change body/clothes and animate the characters as you want in UI or use console.

 ### Why even bother to recreate death cartoon?
-There is many fans around Poland that cannot stand/understand the reason why Bomba got cancelled.
+There are many fans around Poland that cannot stand/understand the reason why Bomba got cancelled.
 We were left in a limbo for 10 years.
 It's the time to get stuff in our hands and resurrect captain Tytus Bomba like a Jesus.
 People simply needs him.

 ## How to get around